IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 ### Publishing Data

-Services employ a publish-subcribe model to receive or send data to another service.
+Services employ a publish-subscribe model to receive or send data to another service.
 When publishing data, topic definition should follow these guidelines:

 * The topic be defined using the MQTT convention as noted by the Publish/Subscribe operator in the streamsx.topology toolkit. (e.g. /a/b/c/d)
 * The topic should begin with the name of the service, delimited by "/"